Illicit drug use can affect individuals, families and the broader Australian community. The impacts of illicit drug use are numerous and include:

 • economic impacts such as the cost of health care and law enforcement.

-Some specific population groups are at greater risk of experiencing disproportionate harms associated with illicit drug use, including young people, people with mental health conditions and people who are gay, lesbian, bisexual, transgender or intersex (Department of Health 2017).
+Some population groups are at greater risk of experiencing disproportionate harms associated with illicit drug use, including young people, people with mental health conditions and people who are gay, lesbian, bisexual, transgender or intersex (Department of Health 2017).

 How common is illicit drug use?